We performed a comparison between Oracle Database as a Service and Redis based on real PeerSpot user reviews.

 "The initial setup took some time as our technical team needed to familiarize themselves with Redis."

-Oracle Database as a Service is ranked 5th in Database as a Service with 63 reviews while Redis is ranked 7th in Database as a Service with 7 reviews.
-Oracle Database as a Service is rated 8.6, while Redis is rated 8.8.
+Oracle Database as a Service is ranked 4th in Database as a Service with 63 reviews while Redis is ranked 7th in Database as a Service with 11 reviews.
+Oracle Database as a Service is rated 8.6, while Redis is rated 8.4.
 The top reviewer of Oracle Database as a Service writes "Quite stable and renewable with an easy setup".
-On the other hand, the top reviewer of Redis writes "A solution that can benefit both user and customer-facing applications while effectively preventing potential lag in the user-facing application".
-Oracle Database as a Service is most compared with Amazon RDS, SQL Azure, Oracle Exadata Cloud at Customer, Google Cloud SQL and Yugabyte Cloud, whereas Redis is most compared with Google Cloud Memorystore, Amazon SQS, ActiveMQ and Chroma.
+On the other hand, the top reviewer of Redis writes "Enables efficient caching and helps users fetch and save data quickly".
+Oracle Database as a Service is most compared with Amazon RDS, Oracle Exadata Cloud at Customer, SQL Azure and Google Cloud SQL, whereas Redis is most compared with Amazon SQS, Google Cloud Memorystore, Chroma, ActiveMQ and Faiss.
 See our Oracle Database as a Service vs. Redis report.

 See our list of best Database as a Service vendors.